Senate GOP split threatens bipartisan border deal as Trump looms large

 Senate Republicans huddled at their weekly lunch on Wednesday to discuss next steps, but the consensus coming out of the meeting was that lawmakers want to see the details.

-But after weeks of negotiations, the key provisions have already been explained to lawmakers from both parties.
+After weeks of negotiations, however, the key provisions have already been explained to lawmakers from both parties.

 Extended negotiations opened space for critics